© SPRINT project, 2025

 - online and Brussels, Belgium

-Join the SPRINT Horizon 2020 project's final conference, "Shaping the Future of Sustainable Plant Protection," on 25 June 2025 in Brussels or online.
-This free, one-day event will present research on the health and environmental impacts of pesticides, introduce the new SPRINT Toolbox for risk assessment, and explore policy tools to support a transition to reduced reliance on pesticides.
-Space for in-person attendance is limited – register early to secure your spot.
+The SPRINT Horizon 2020 project's final conference, "Shaping the Future of Sustainable Plant Protection," took place on 25 June 2025 in Brussels and online.
+This free, one-day event presented research on the health and environmental impacts of pesticides, introduced the new SPRINT Toolbox for risk assessment, and explored policy tools to support a transition to reduced reliance on pesticides.

 New scientific evidence – robust, comprehensive and practice-oriented